Revisiting the Beatles’ Photo Shoot for the ‘Butcher’ Cover

-On March 25, 1966, photographer Bob Whitaker produced one of the most controversial images in rock history, the infamous “butcher” cover for the Beatles‘ Yesterday and Today album.
-The LP, initially released only in the U.S. and Canada, was a compilation of singles and tracks from U.K. albums.
+Photographer Bob Whitaker produced one of the most controversial images in rock history on March 25, 1966, the infamous "butcher" cover for the Beatles' Yesterday and Today album.
+Initially released only in the U.S. and Canada, the LP was a compilation of singles and tracks from their U.K. albums.
 Negative reaction to the image of the Fab Four in white coats surrounded by dismembered doll parts and raw meat led Capitol Records to immediately pull the LP from the shelves and replace the cover.

 "It was inspired by our boredom and resentment at having to do another photo session and another Beatles thing," John Lennon told Playboy.
 "We were sick to death of it."